aridoza/foundational-java/oop-java/objects-and-classes-lesson/README.md

 }
 ```

-Now we've defined our `HumanKind` class.
+We've now defined our `HumanKind` class.
 But classes are not much good until they're **instantiated**.

 ### Step 3